JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_15.png)

-14. Rename the new cloud flow to `GetWeatherForLocation`, by clicking on **Untitled** and renaming it accordingly:
+14. Rename the new cloud flow to `GetWeatherForLocation`, by clicking on **Untitled flow** and updating the input accordingly:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_16.png)